billscofield/HuaWei/Linux/tool.md

 ## wondershaper

-对网卡进行限速
-wondershaper - simple traffic shaping script
+对网卡进行限速wondershaper - simple traffic shaping script

 wondershaper其实是tc的一个封装

 apt install wondershaper

-SYNOPSIS
-    wondershaper [ interface  ]
-        Shows the status of traffic shaping on that interface.
+SYNOPSIS wondershaper [ interface  ] Shows the status of traffic shaping on that interface.

-    wondershaper clear [ interface  ]
-        Removes all traffic shaping from that interface.
+    wondershaper clear [ interface  ] Removes all traffic shaping from that interface.

-    wondershaper [ interface  ] [ downlink  ] [ uplink  ]
+    wondershaper [ interface  ] [ downlink  ] [ uplink  ] Configures the
-        Configures the wondershaper on the specified interface, given the specified downlink speed in kilo‐ bits per second, and the specified uplink speed in kilobits per second.
+    wondershaper on the specified interface, given the specified downlink speed in kilo‐bits per second, and the specified uplink speed in kilobits per second.

 ## ethstatus